elenajusto/space_robotics_a3/README.md

 ### Advanced 4: Online roadmap construction
 - **Goal**: *Build a navigation roadmap online as the robot explores the Martian cave.*

+need to run the launch, then navigate, then the autonomy file.
+Then you must set the mode paameter with this line:
+ * ros2 param set /cave_explorer_node mode advanced4
+ Otherwise it defaults to just explorering normally and will not publish markers

+ if you dont want to launch the autonomy thing and drive it around yourself. launch the gazebo launch file. then the navigate file.
+Then run this line:
+  * ros2 run cave_explorer cave_explorer --ros-args -p mode:=advanced4
+Then this so you can move the robot around manually:
+   * ros2 run teleop_twist_keyboard teleop_twist_keyboard

 ### Advanced 5: Persistent monitoring
 - **Goal**: *Repeatedly visit a set of key points in the environment.*